egekonuk/ExBEMT--An-Extended-Blade-Element-Momentum-Theory-Solver/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details.
+This project is licensed under the GNU General Public License v3.0 - see the [LICENSE](https://github.com/egekonuk/ExBEMT--An-Extended-Blade-Element-Momentum-Theory-Solver/blob/main/LICENSE) file for details.

 ---